Amedia buys 300 vehicles

 Among other products, Amedia delivers the corporations 73 local newspapers, other newspapers and magazines, parcels and fresh breakfast products being ordered from the web Morgenlevering.no.
 Together with Norwegian media corporations Schibsted and Polaris, Amedia is also responsible for the nation-wide distribution network Helthjem (“All the way home”).
 Through this cooperation, they collectively employ 5000 delivery agents and visits 2.2 million households every day.

-Paxster was asked to support the project together with the Amedia project group.
-In the period leading up to, and during the test, Paxster has provided support on-demand relating to maintenance routines, user training, performance logging, adaption of delivery-center layouts, technical support, physical preparation on delivery centers and more.
+In Paxster we are proud to have been chosen as a supplier of distribution tools to Amedia.
+Paxster have supported the project together with the Amedia project group since the early phases, providing support on-demand relating to maintenance routines, user training, performance logging, optimization of delivery-center layouts, technical support, physical preparation on delivery centers and more.
 In addition, Paxster will assist in optimizing the way the vehicles are used, by following drivers on-route, to ensure full potential is reached.

 Paxster is very pleased to be allowed to work closely together with a professional project group.
 It has been a fruitful and educational process for both parties, says CEO in Paxster, Lasse Hansen